How to promote learning in early years?

-In Finland play is the most important pedagogical activity in early years.
+In Finland play is the most important pedagogical activity with young children.
 Children learn multiple different abilities through play: they learn a wide range of skills, develop their social abilities, imagination and creativity etc. For the child, play is a natural way of being, acting, perceiving, and interpreting the world around them.
-In addition, educators have the opportunity to use play as a pedagogical tool: they can intentionally create learning environments which aim at advancing the child’s learning in early years.
+In addition, educators have the opportunity to use play as a pedagogical tool: they can intentionally create learning environments which aim at advancing the child’s learning.

-This online course introduces the Finnish approach to promoting learning in early years: e.g. diverse working methods, collaborative learning, physical, social and psychological dimensions of the learning environment, learning through play etc. Examples are mainly from ECEC, but the same principles apply to primary education, too.
+This online course introduces the Finnish approach to promoting learning in early years: e.g. diverse working methods, collaboration, physical, social and psychological dimensions of the learning environment, learning through play etc. Examples are mainly from ECEC, but the same principles apply to primary education, too.

 Goal: To introduce the foundational elements of Finnish ECEC pedagogy